StevenClontz/prof.clontz.org/classes/2019/01/ma238/index.md

 ### Revising Solutions

-A student may improve a solution marked as **✱** to **✓** by completing a [Revision Form][revision-form] outside of class and submitting it on the date of the next assessment.
+A student may improve a solution marked as **✱** to **✓** by completing a [Revision Form][revision-form] outside of class and promptly submitting it in class, usually the following Tuesday.

 This submission will be marked as usual, with at most one additional re-revision allowed in the case of a very minor mistake.